easydeze/easydeze.github.io/_pages/about.md

 I've always been interested in the impact that computer science can have on medical and healthcare applications, and I have pursued bioinformatics research and software development opportunities over the past couple of years to that end.
 I am currently researching at MD Anderson Cancer Center under the guidance of [Dr. Cassian Yee](https://faculty.mdanderson.org/profiles/cassian_yee.html), studying the impact that T-Cells can have on acute myeloid leukemia cells.

-This summer, I will be venturing out to see what the world of software engineering holds, and I can't wait to see where it takes me!
+This summer, I will be venturing out to see what the world of software engineering holds!

 Research Interests
 ======